M.Ed. in Counselor Education

 Council for Accreditation of Counseling and Related Educational Programs (CACREP)

-The Counselor Education program area at the Curry School of Education is CACPREP accredited.
+The Counselor Education program area at the Curry School of Education and Human Development is CACPREP accredited.
 All master's degree students in counseling are required to take 34 credit hours of core courses in the eight foundational areas as specified by CACREP.
 In addition to the core courses, students must take 24 credit hours of courses specific to their area of specialization (e.g. School Counseling).

 The University of Virginia Counselor Education Program, School Counseling Specialty Area is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) through October 31, 2019.
 The program will comply with CACREP’s policy and standards in order to maintain this accreditation status through that date.
 Any substantive changes will be made known publicly and reported directly to CACREP.

 Professional associations are vital to the productive professional life of counselors.
 Faculty members expect students to join appropriate associations.
 Membership dues are usually less for students, and members receive professional newsletters, journals, announcements of professional activities, updates about federal legislation and policies that have an impact on counseling services and on professional counselors, and opportunities to network.
 In addition, members are offered professional liability insurance at reduced rates.

 Application forms for the American Counseling Association (ACA) are available through ACA.
 ACA also has a number of divisions that focus on specialty areas (e.g., counselor education and supervision, group counseling, mental health, school, assessment, creativity in counseling, spirituality).
 You may access information about ACA and its divisions at: http://www.counseling.org.
 You may also contact ACA at 5999 Stevenson Avenue, Alexandria, VA 22304-3300; or 1-800-347-6647.